PoslavskySV/rings/doc/guide.rst

 .. important::

-    If the base ring is not a Euclidean domain, than :ref:`pseudo division <ref-univariate-divison>` is used to obtain the unique remainder.
+    If the base ring :math:`R[x]` is not a Euclidean domain, than :ref:`pseudo division <ref-univariate-divison>` is used to obtain the unique remainder.

 Operations in a multivariate quotient ring :math:`R[x_1, \dots, x_N] / I` translate to operations in :math:`R[x_1, \dots, x_N]` with the result uniquely reduced modulo ideal :math:`I` (i.e. taking a remainder of :ref:`multivariate division <ref-multivariate-division-with-remainder>` of polynomial by a |Groebner| basis of the ideal, which is always unique):